OSUrobotics/infrastructure-packages/README.md

 ## Setup:

 - Notes:
-    - if you added the user to the docker group, it is not necessary to run these commands with sudo
+    - if you added the user to the docker group, it is not necessary to run the following commands with sudo
     - If the docker container is already made on the machine, start the container and skip to step 3.

 1. Build an image with the infrastructure Dockerfile
     ```console
-    docker build -t infrastructure-packages:grimmlins https://github.com/OSUrobotics/lab_Dockerfiles.git#master:infrastructure_base
+    sudo docker build -t infrastructure-packages:grimmlins https://github.com/OSUrobotics/lab_Dockerfiles.git#master:infrastructure_base
     ```
 2. Create and start the docker container from the image
    ```console